dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 It is conceptually more of a case of the previous section but it's extent makes it need to have a section of it's own.

-It feels sometimes that the "City" engulfes Britain the way the octupus in NSA's satelite engulfs the world:
+It feels sometimes that the "City" engulfs Britain the way the octopus in NSA's satellite engulfs the world:

 [Nrol-39](/images/nrol-39_logo.jpg)